keploy/keploy/README.md

 Now, we will use the newly created Alias `keploy` to record the testcases.
 Run the following command in root directory of the you're application.

+> *Note* :- add the `container_name` under your application service  inside the 'docker-compose.yaml'if you are running via `docker-compose up`.

 ```shell
 keploy record -c "Docker_CMD_to_run_user_container --network keploy-network" --containerName "<contianerName>"
 ```